Dassa-Alora/Solteria/common_knowledge.md

 ## Continents and Countries

+### Xugrera

+**Xugrera (Zoo-gree-ra)** is the northernmost and only continent that has yet to be explored.
+With the almost consistent intense weather of the Snow Gale Sea as well as its seemingly infinite cliffs, no exploration has been able to survey this mysterious continent.

 ### Nuryu

 **Nuryu (New-rye-u)** is the largest and the northern continent of Solteria.
 There are a total of eight countries on Nuryu.